e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**The roster is frozen per run: attach and detach are stopped-sim operations.** `attach!`/`detach!` are legal in the `built`, `initialized` and `stopped` states (§12.11) and an error while `running` — pause
-included: pause is a control-plane state *inside* a run (§12.6), and a surface that could move while paused would move mid-run.
+**The roster is frozen per run: attach and detach are stopped-sim operations.** `attach!`/`detach!` are legal in the `built`, `initialized` and `stopped` states (§12.11) and an error while `running` (`ServiceLifecycle`, Appendix C — the same kind that gates the §16 services) — pause included: pause is a control-plane state *inside* a run (§12.6), and a surface that could move while paused would move mid-run.
 The roster — entries, claims, attachment order — is therefore a plain immutable value the loop reads once at `run!`, and the partition of the root face set into per-writer surfaces plus the interactive remainder is a static,